 7. Living Room Sweep

-Collect stray cups, toys, remote controls, and put them away.
+Put stray cups, toys, remote controls, etc., away.

 8. Clothes Reset

-Hang worn-but-clean clothes, toss dirty ones in the laundry basket.
+Hang up your not-too-dirty clothes and throw the dirty ones into the laundry basket.

 9. Paper Pile Patrol